libsdl-org/libtiff/doc/functions/TIFFOpen.rst

 TIFF structure without closing the file handle and afterwards the file should be closed using its file descriptor *fd*.

-:c:func:`TIFFOpenExt` (added in libtiff 4.5) is like :c:func:`TIFFOpen`, but options, such as re-entrant error and warning handlers may be passed.
-The opts argument may be NULL.
-Note that in the early stages of the execution of the function, the TIFF* argument passed to the re-entrant error handler (specified in opts) may be NULL.

-:c:func:`TIFFOpenWExt` (added in libtiff 4.5) is like :c:func:`TIFFOpenW`, but options, such as re-entrant error and warning handlers may be passed.
-The opts argument may be NULL.
-Note that in the early stages of the execution of the function, the TIFF* argument passed to the re-entrant error handler (specified in opts) may be NULL.
+:c:func:`TIFFOpenExt` (added in libtiff 4.5) is like :c:func:`TIFFOpen`,
+but options, such as re-entrant error and warning handlers may be passed with the *opts* argument.
+The *opts* argument may be NULL.
+Refer to :doc:`TIFFOpenOptions` for allocating and filling the *opts* argument parameters.
+The allocated memory for :c:type:`TIFFOpenOptions` can be released straight after successful execution of the related "TIFFOpenExt" functions.

+:c:func:`TIFFOpenWExt` (added in libtiff 4.5) is like :c:func:`TIFFOpenExt`,
+but opens a TIFF file with a Unicode filename.

-:c:func:`TIFFFdOpenExt` (added in libtiff 4.5) is like :c:func:`TIFFFdOpen`, but options, such as re-entrant error and warning handlers may be passed.
-The opts argument may be NULL.
-Note that in the early stages of the execution of the function, the TIFF* argument passed to the re-entrant error handler (specified in opts) may be NULL.
+:c:func:`TIFFFdOpenExt` (added in libtiff 4.5) is like :c:func:`TIFFFdOpen`,
+but options, such as re-entrant error and warning handlers may be passed with the *opts* argument.
+The *opts* argument may be NULL.
+Refer to :doc:`TIFFOpenOptions` for filling the *opts* argument.

 :c:func:`TIFFSetFileName` sets the file name in the tif-structure and returns the old file name.